michelroberge/portfolio/docs/problem-prompt.md

 You should get a full understanding of the e2e process.
 Then, you should be able to fix the issue so it works with the expected behaviour.

+My suspicion is that generateResponse and generateResponseStream are misused. generateResponse should support a format parameter (json or text) so that when we do the final query, we can ask to stream pure text.
+The pipeline should return the format as part of the response.
+The frontend should behave differently on the type.

 Specific rules:
 - If you change something on the backend, you need to consider the other scripts that use the functions you change.
 There can be no orphan scripts, they should still all work.